-A Draft EIR must be submitted to the State Clearinghouse for review by state agencies in the following situations:
+A Draft EIR must be submitted to the State Clearinghouse for review and comment by state agencies (i.e., the Draft EIR must be submitted through the CEQA Submit website under the "State Review Period" tab) in the following situations:

-- (a) A state agency is the Lead Agency for the Draft EIR; - (b) A state agency is a Responsible Agency, Trustee Agency, or otherwise has jurisdiction by law over resources potentially affected by the project; or - (c) The Draft EIR is for a project identified in State CEQA Guidelines Section 15206 as being a project of statewide, regional, or area-wide significance.
+- (a) A state agency is the Lead Agency for the Draft EIR; - (b) A state agency is a Responsible Agency, Trustee Agency, or otherwise has jurisdiction by law over resources potentially affected by the project; or - (c) The Draft EIR is for a project identified in State CEQA Guidelines section 15206 as being a project of statewide, regional, or area-wide significance.

-State CEQA Guidelines Section 15206 identifies the following types of projects as being examples of projects of statewide, regional, or area-wide significance that require submission to the State Clearinghouse for circulation:
+State CEQA Guidelines section 15206 identifies the following types of projects as being examples of projects of statewide, regional, or area-wide significance that require submission to the State Clearinghouse for circulation:

-(1) General plans, elements, or amendments for which an EIR was prepared;

-- (2) Projects that have the potential for causing significant environmental effects beyond the city or county where the project would be located, such as: - (a) Residential development of more than 500 units; - (b) Commercial projects employing more than 1,000 persons or covering more than 500,000 square feet of floor space; - (c) Office building projects employing more than 1,000 persons or covering more than 250,000 square feet of floor space; - (d) Hotel or motel development of more than 500 rooms; and - (e) Industrial projects housing more than 1,000 persons, occupying more than 40 acres of land, or covering more than 650,000 square feet of floor area; - (3) Projects for the cancellation of a Williamson Act contract covering more than 100 acres; - (4) Projects in one of the following Environmentally Sensitive Areas: - (a) Lake Tahoe Basin; - (b) Santa Monica Mountains Zone; - (c) Sacramento-San Joaquin River Delta; - (d) Suisun Marsh; - (e) Coastal Zone, as defined by the California Coastal Act; - (f) Areas within one-quarter mile of a river designated as wild and scenic; or - (g) Areas within the jurisdiction of the San Francisco Bay Conservation and Development Commission; - (5) Projects that would affect sensitive wildlife habitats or the habitats of any rare, threatened, or endangered species; - (6) Projects that would interfere with water quality standards; and - (7) Projects that would provide housing, jobs, or occupancy for 500 or more people within 10 miles of a nuclear power plant.
+- (1) General plans, elements, or amendments for which an EIR was prepared; - (2) Projects that have the potential for causing significant environmental effects beyond the city or county where the project would be located, such as: - (a) Residential development of more than 500 units; - (b) Commercial projects employing more than 1,000 persons or covering more than 500,000 square feet of floor space; - (c) Office building projects employing more than 1,000 persons or covering more than 250,000 square feet of floor space; - (d) Hotel or motel development of more than 500 rooms; and - (e) Industrial projects housing more than 1,000 persons, occupying more than 40 acres of land, or covering more than 650,000 square feet of floor area; - (3) Projects for the cancellation of a Williamson Act contract covering more than 100 acres; - (4) Projects in one of the following Environmentally Sensitive Areas: - (a) Lake Tahoe Basin: - (b) Santa Monica Mountains Zone; - (c) Sacramento-San Joaquin River Delta; - (d) Suisun Marsh; - (e) Coastal Zone, as defined by the California Coastal Act; - (f) Areas within one-quarter mile of a river designated as wild and scenic; or - (g) Areas within the jurisdiction of the San Francisco Bay Conservation and Development Commission; - (5) Projects that would affect sensitive wildlife habitats or the habitats of any rare, threatened, or endangered species; - (6) Projects that would interfere with water quality standards; and - (7) Projects that would provide housing, jobs, or occupancy for 500 or more people within 10 miles of a nuclear power plant.

-A Draft EIR may be submitted to the State Clearinghouse when a state agency has special expertise with regard to the environmental impacts involved.
+A Draft EIR may also be submitted to the State Clearinghouse for review and comment by state agencies when a state agency has special expertise with regard to the environmental impacts involved.